Metta Led Insights

 This is the finding that matters most for chairs.
 It converts wisdom from an aspiration into a development objective.

-From Reactive to Wise: A Practical Pathway
+From Reactive to Wise

-A board that installs an AI committee without first developing the collective capacity to sit with ambiguity, challenge its own assumptions and integrate dissenting views will have a more elaborately governed version of the same problem.
+A board that installs an AI committee without first developing the collective capacity to sit with ambiguity, challenge its own assumptions and integrate dissenting views will produce a more elaborately governed version of the same problem.

-The boards that close it fastest will not necessarily be those with the most technical expertise on the skills matrix.
-They will be the boards that have developed the collective intelligence to govern in conditions of genuine uncertainty.
+The boards that close the AI oversight gap fastest will be the boards that have developed the collective intelligence to govern in conditions of genuine uncertainty.
 To notice what they do not know.
 To hear from the people they have been inadvertently ignoring.
 To make decisions that reflect the full complexity of the moment.

 Take the Next Step